jdevfullstack-tutorials/java-create-jar-exe-file/README.md

    if the Command Prompt gives you information, then it is successfully added.

-## Compiling & Running the Java Source Code through the Command Prompt
+## Compiling & Running The Java Source Code Through The Command Prompt
 1. Change the directory to where you put your source code.

 2. But it is better you put your code on the Desktop directory.